 Hi, my name is Anne Donovan.
 I am an Instructor of Geography.
 I have been a member of the Social Sciences Department since Fall 2008.
-I am currently working on my dissertation research for my PhD through Kansas State University and hope to complete the degree in May 2012.
-My project explores the social geography of informal gathering places in rural towns, such as cafes, taverns, and C-stores, and what these mean for community attachment.
-So, I’ve been eating and drinking my way through my dissertation research and meeting a whole bunch of really nice people.
+My most recent research explores the social geography of informal gathering places in rural towns, such as cafes, taverns, and C-stores, and what these mean for community attachment.
+So, I’ve been eating and drinking my way through rural towns in the Emporia area and meeting a whole bunch of really nice people.

 Each semester I teach several sections of World Regional Geography along with one upper division geography course.
 I have taught Economic Geography, Political Geography, Geography of the U.S. and Canada, Geography of Europe, and Geography of the Great Plains.
 I hope to teach a Food Geography course in the future.